All Episodes

 And we're not even talking about the reserves in Mexico.

-Well, that's true, but I believe that if we get to the point where the cars aren't running any any longer, we will get to it.
+Well, that's true, but I believe that if we get to the point where the cars aren't running any longer, we will get to it.

-But you know, I I I think you're right.
+But I think you're right.

-I I don't know.
+I don't know.

-When I start explaining this stuff, I sometimes I'm I I get over-awed by by it all, and it's it's it's even with somebody such as myself with uh excellent uh verbal and communication skills and an expansive fertile mind, it still is tough to describe what what I feel uh when when I travel anywhere.
+And it's even with somebody such as myself with excellent verbal and communication skills and an expansive fertile mind, it still is tough to describe what I feel when I travel anywhere.

-I the the the sh the sheer size, the complexity, I guess is the best way to describe it.
+The sheer size, the complexity, I guess is the best way to describe it.

-The complexity of all the systems, eco and otherwise in this planet, that provide the opportunity for m I mean incalculable different types of species, wife, uh just overwhelms me uh and tells me that I don't care what anybody thinks or believes, it cannot be an accident.
+The complexity of all the systems, eco and otherwise, in this planet that provide the opportunity for incalculable different types of species, life just overwhelms me and tells me that I don't care what anybody thinks or believes.

-And I don't think we human beings will ever uh evolve intellectually to be able to mathematically understand all of this.
+And I don't think we human beings will ever evolve intellectually to be able to mathematically understand all of this.

 But there is no question this is all a giant mathematical equation.

-When they make discoveries, they try to explain the universe, they always do it in terms of mathematics.
+When they make discoveries, they try to explain the universe.

 In fact, I got a story here from our buddies over at newsbusters.com.

-Apparently Al Gore was on Here it is.
+Apparently, Al Gore was on, here it is.

-Now keep in mind that in Gore's idiot movie, he claims that America has only 10 years to avert a major environmental crisis.
+Now, keep in mind that in Gore's Idiot movie, he claims that America has only 10 years to avert a major environmental crisis.

-I mean for eight years, long time.
+I've been doing it for eight years, long time.

 Then he changed his position.